Energy-scales convergence for optimal and robust quantum transport in photosynthetic complexes: Introduction

 {$\bullet$} Finally, we discuss possibility of a so-called \emph{Goldilocks principle} in the quantum regime that could explain the convergence of time-scales in FMO complex and other light-harvesting systems, with respect to internal parameters and environmental interactions.
 The Goldilocks principle for complex systems postulates a `just right' level of complexity -- too little complexity compromises function, while too much complexity compromises robustness.
 Convergence of timescales increases complexity by allowing different quantum processes to interact strongly with each other.
 These interactions have the potential either to reduce or to increase efficiency and robustness.
 For the FMO complex and other simplified small-size light-harvesting systems, we show that the convergence of timescales effectively acts to increase both efficiency and robustness.
 Such a fundamental principle could also serve a key guiding rule for designing optimal materials to achieve exceptional quantum transport performance in realistic environments.

-The organization of the paper is as follows: section II reviews the derivation of the non-local master equation that we employ to efficiently simulate energy transport in multichromophoric systems in low excitation regimes.
+The organization of the paper is as follows: section II reviews the TC2 master equation that we employ to efficiently simulate energy transport in multichromophoric systems in low excitation regimes \cite{Shabani11}.
 In the section III, the efficiency and sensitivity of the FMO is studied with respect to the environmental parameters including reorganization energy, bath cutoff frequency, temperature, bath spatial correlations, and trapping.
 In section IV, we consider the dependence of ETE on variations in temporal and geometrical factors of the trapping mechanism for FMO.
 The role of initial excitonic states is investigated in the section V. In the section VI, we study the robustness of ETE in presence of disorder in the FMO internal structure parameterized by site energies, inter-chlorophyl distances, and dipole moment orientations.
-In the next section VI and appendix C, we go beyond FMO geometry and investigate design principles for highly efficient multichromophoric systems.
-Specifically, we look at the role of chromophores numbers, spatial compactness, excitonic energy gaps, and chromophores connectivity properties.
-Some complementary materials for FMO complex are presented in the appendices including, the FMO structural data, and ETE in the presence of an Ohmic bath.
+Some complementary materials for FMO complex are presented in the appendices on the FMO structural data and ETE in the presence of an Ohmic bath.